Priyanshubhatt/CartSYNC/README.md

 docker-compose -f docker-compose.prod.yml up -d
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Inspired by Shopify's cart synchronization architecture
-- Built with modern web technologies for scalability
-- Designed for developer productivity and maintainability